Kiro vs. Cursor #

 Inline edit | Edit code or ask questions directly in your editor | ✅ | ✅ | ||

-Agent | Agent mode | Autonomous coding tasks, terminal commands, and code editing | ✅ | ✅ | Kiro's agent support Autopilot mode and Supervised mode.
+Agent | Agent mode | Autonomous coding tasks, terminal commands, and code editing | ✅ | ✅ | Kiro's agent supports Autopilot mode and Supervised mode.
 Autopilot mode allows Kiro to modify files within the opened workspace autonomously.
 Supervised mode allows users to review and approve changes before they are applied |

 Spec mode | Structured approach to complex development tasks that formalizes the software development process | ✅ | ❌ | This is a unique feature in Kiro. | |